austimbo/Touch_Demo/README.md

 Touch Buddy is  a task reporting, tracking scheduling system for establishments that have multiple meeting rooms, such as as executive briefing centres that utilise Cisco's codec with the Tough-10 control panel.

-A common problem in such centres is that there are usually a finite number of technical-support resources allocated to a site.
-During events it is sometimes necessary for meeting hosts request assistance from these resources, without disrupting the meeting.
-It is also important to track the utilisation of support resources and the types of issues reported.
+A common problem in such centres is that the's usually a finite number of technical-support staff and multiple rooms.
+Tech staff are often working on one issue when subsequent issues are reported.
+Touch Buddy is a low-cost scalable and non intrusive and trackable means for tech staff to be altered to issues whilst working on others.

 ![Graphical Overview](https://github.com/austimbo/Touch_Demo/blob/master/images/Touch_Buddy_overview.jpg?raw=true)

 ## Touch Buddy Fundamentals

-Touch buddy requires that all meeting rooms be equipped with Cisco codec that is equipped with the Cisco Telepresence Touch-10 control panel.
-The Touch Buddy Python code then utilises several APIs, such as the Codecs **Room Control**,  "**Webex Team's** api and Python's embedded **sqite3** to provide a fully functional resource alerting and trackingand reporting system
+Touch buddy was designed for meeting rooms that utilise Cisco codes with Touch 10 control panels.
+The **Touch buddy** makes use of the codecs **room control** API which presents a help panel as an option to each meeting room.
+Users can choose an issue-type from a customisable menu.
+The request is passed to the Touch Buddy server which ten uses a **Webex Teams**  API to alert the appropriate support resource for that team.

+When support team members receive a support alert (via Webex Teams), they are presented a **Microsoft Adaptive Card**.
+The support team member who presses the acknowledge button on the **MS Card** has their details passed through to the appropriate rooms touch 10 panel.

 ### Prerequisites

-When Considering this solution it is important to understand that the solution required users meeting rooms to be equipped with Cisco codecs using CE9.x software and to have access to Cisco Webex teams.
+This solution requires meeting rooms to be equipped with Cisco codecs running CE9.x software, it also requires that all meeting room codecs are equipped with Cisco **Touch 10** control panels.

 The python code has been developed under Python 3.7.
 The was developed under MacOs 10.14 only so far.
 There's noting limiting it to MacOs.
 It will soon be testing under Linus and Windows.